IP Chemistry Practical Readiness for JC1: Bridging Year 4 Lab Skills to H2 Paper 4

 IP chemistry practicals are exploratory learning exercises.
 H2 Chemistry Paper 4 (9476) is a 2 h 30 min examined paper worth 20 % of your grade, assessed against four skill strands (P, MMO, PDO, ACE) with strict marking expectations.

-Before your first JC1 practical session, audit whether you can run a concordant titration within ±0.10 cm³, recall the qualitative analysis (QA) test notes from memory, and write a quantified ACE evaluation.
-Most IP students cannot - and the earlier you identify those gaps, the easier they are to close.
+Before your first JC1 practical session, audit whether you can run concordant titrations within 0.10 cm3 of each other, recall the qualitative analysis (QA) test notes from memory, build a rates table, process calorimetry data, and write a quantified ACE evaluation.

 Start with the H2 Chemistry practicals hub for the full subject landscape.